Return to Topics

 remember the exceptions are rare, not the norm.
 Just because you don't

-like your Mom's choice doesn't mean she no longer has the right to
+like your loved one's choice doesn't mean he or she no longer has the right to

 make that choice.